 Mr O. C. Ememe (Aba South): I want the Minister to clarify this point about his attempt to destroy monopoly.
 There is a problem that has been raised by this use of the pipeline by other companies.
-Sometimes, when oil is mined from certain fields they may not be of the same chemical content and as a result it will bility and the integrity that we are looking for. be very difficult for an oil company to allo another oil company that is mining oil which is not of the same quality to use the same pipeline.
+Sometimes, when oil is mined from certain fields they may not be of the same chemical content and as a result it will be very difficult for an oil company to allo another oil company that is mining oil which is not of the same quality to use the same pipeline.
 If the Minister means that they should use the same way and lay their own pipeline in the same route, I think it will be admissible, but to say that they must all use the same pipeline irrespective of the chemical nature of the oils-